On the Convergence of Elementary Cellular Automata under Sequential Update Modes: Results

 \section{Results}

-In this section we present our results, starting with the 50 rules that fulfill the conditions of Theorem~\ref{thm:DAS} and later, among the 38 rules that fall outside the purview of said theorem, we will touch upon the ones which admit fixed points.
+In this section we present our results, starting with the 50 rules that fulfill the conditions of Theorem~\ref{thm:DAS} and later, among the 38 rules that fall outside the purview of said theorem, we will touch upon the ones which admit fixed points. {Note that in the paper, they consider $146$ rules, whilst we will focus on the minimal representative rules, which are $50$.}